 A rewards credit card allows cardholders to earn incentives for purchases they make.
-While the potential benefits of these cards are apparent, maximizing these benefits requires determining which rewards credit card is best for you.
-That’s because different cards offer different types of rewards and have varying criteria for how to earn them.
+The potential benefits of these cards include travel miles, points, and cash back, but maximizing rewards requires determining which rewards credit card is best for you.

 Read on to learn more about how these cards work and how to choose a rewards credit card that suits your spending habits.